octo-technology/OpenTezos/docs/dapp/front-user-experience.md

   );
 ```

 Every contract call is asynchronous and returns a `Promise<TransactionWalletOperation>`.
-The [`TransactionWalletOperation`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.transactionwalletoperation.html#confirmation) class contains all the information of a transaction sent by the wallet.
+The [`TransactionWalletOperation`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.transactionwalletoperation.html#confirmation) class contains the information of a transaction sent by the wallet.
 The `confirmation` method waits for the transaction confirmation and returns a promise.
-If it is _fulfilled_, the transaction is validated; the user should be notified with `alert.success`.
+If it is _fulfilled_, the transaction is confirmed; the user should be notified with `alert.success`.
 On the other hand, if it is _rejected_, the transaction has failed.
 A [`TezosOperationError`](https://tezostaquito.io/typedoc/classes/_taquito_taquito.tezosoperationerror.html) is raised, containing information about the tezos context (rpc, address used...) and the error message; the user should be notified with `alert.error`, displaying the error message.

 ``` typescript jsx
 return <button onClick={() => {